CesiumGS/3d-tiles/specification/README.md

 ## Tile format specifications

 Each tile's `content.uri` property may be the uri of binary blob that contains information for rendering the tile's 3D content.
-The content is an instance one of the formats listed in the table below.
+The content is an instance of one of the formats listed in the table below.

 Format|Uses
 ---|---